balena-labs-research/python-wifi-connect/README.md

 Users will then be unable to access the API `http://your-device:9090/v1/connect`.
 Your backend container on the device, however, can reach the API using `http://127.0.0.1:9090/v1/connect`.
 This is useful if your user interface has a login process, and you only want users to be able to interact with Wi-Fi after logging in.

 Alternatively, if you would rather have your backend use specified ports instead of the host network, you can change the `PWC_HOST` environment variable to `172.17.0.1` and access the API from `http://172.17.0.1:9090/v1/connect`.
+On some devices, the default `172.17.0.1` address can not be guaranteed.
+You can therefore set `PWC_HOST` to `bridge` and it will detect the default Balena Engine bridge on startup and listen on that IP.
+You wil then need to identify the IP in your other container in order to communicate.
+The following command in a shell script will get you the IP:

+`ip route | awk '/default / { print $3 }'`

 ## Changing the default network interface